CiaranCrowley/FYP/README.md

 ## Industrial Machinery Test Data Recording App

-# Installation Instructions
+## Installation Instructions
 First, ensure that Node.js is installed and check that its version is above 10 with '$ node -v'.
-If you already have Ionic installed, please uninstall it using the first two commands below ** = Explaination
+If you already have Ionic installed, please uninstall it using the first two commands below.
+** = Explaination

 ```bash